Note 7/19/2022: This is an older blog post containing information about using the Anki software to create flashcards for language learning.

 - Word order time.
 We need to know where each unit of the sentence goes.
 We’ll take a few chunks out of the sentence and try to reassemble them.
 These flashcards look like this:

-These are four possible options (out of eight or so).
+These are four possible options (out of eight or so) for you to learn grammar.
 If I were just starting with English, I might use this many (or perhaps even a couple more).
-If I’ve already learned a few sentences, 2-3 word order cards will be enough to help me remember where to place my objects, or whether “my” goes before or after “dog,” etc.
+If I’ve already learned a few sentences, 2–3 word order cards will be enough to help me remember where to place my objects, or whether “my” goes before or after “dog,” etc.

 Enjoy what you're reading?

 Sign up for more